moritzmarquardt/Finotes/README.md

   - Use a database class to define the database instance.
   - Use a repository class to manage the data operations of several data sources of notes.
   - Instantiate the database and repository in the MainActivity and pass them to the ViewModel which is then passed to the Screens.
+- Using dependency injection (HILT) for managing dependencies which is the recommended way to manage dependencies in Android.

 ## License